Javatrix/tsuki-chan/README.md

 - Web UI
 - AI chat with custom personalities
 - Music player
-- And much more things I can't even think of right now :) Keep fingers crossed for me!
+- And much more things I can't even think of right now :) Keep your fingers crossed for me!

 # Building